-Holiday Lights in LA (Through January 2020)
+Holiday Lights in LA (November 2021 - January 2022)

 During holiday nights, dazzling light displays throughout Los Angeles bring the city to vibrant life with traditional lighting ceremonies and festive decorations.

-Los Angeles Holiday Parades (December 2019 - January 1, 2020)
+Los Angeles Holiday Parades (December 2021 - January 1, 2022)

 Everyone loves a parade!
 In Los Angeles you can welcome Santa Claus when his sled lands on Hollywood Boulevard, watch a procession of colorfully decorated boats, and experience the world-famous Rose Parade.